-While at UIUC, I worked with the Network Security Research Group under Michael Bailey as an undergraduate researcher.
-I was also the head of SIGPwny, UIUC’s undergraduate security club, and DDRIllini, a rhythm game club.
+I studied Computer Engineering (ECE) at the University of Illinois at Urbana-Champaign (UIUC).
+While, there I worked with the Network Security Research Group under Michael Bailey as an undergraduate researcher.
+I was also the head of SIGPwny, UIUC’s undergraduate security club, and the head of DDRIllini, a rhythm game club.
 I spent a lot of time thinking about how to make the clubs approachable and friendly; they saw considerable growth during my time there.

 - automated exploit generation (fuzzing, symbolic execution)